youngchanlouiecho/API-Observability/README.md

 It should be specific enough that you can determine that e.g. feature A is in-scope, while feature B is out-of-scope.

+### In-Scope Features

+#### API Health Checks

+- Scheduled and on-demand checks to ensure the availability and responsiveness of APIs.
+- Detailed reporting on API uptime, downtimes, and performance metrics.

+#### Alerting and Notification System

+- Proactive alerts on potential issues or breaches based on user-defined thresholds.
+- Integration with communication platforms like Slack, email, and SMS for immediate notifications.

+#### Data Retention and Backup

+- Customizable data retention policies allowing users to determine how long their data is stored.
+- Automated backup systems ensuring no loss of crucial observability data.

+#### Interactive Query Interface

+- Users can directly query their stored data, allowing for custom insights and reports.
+- Support for common query languages to ensure ease of use.

+#### Collaboration Tools

+- Features that enable team members to collaborate on detected issues, share insights, and annotate data.
+- Integration with project management tools for streamlined workflows.

+#### Mobile Access

+- Mobile applications or responsive design ensuring stakeholders can monitor and react to API issues on-the-go.

+#### Custom Integrations

+- SDKs or plugins to extend the platform's capabilities, integrate with third-party tools, or support newer technologies.

+#### Advanced Reporting

+- Generation of weekly, monthly, or custom duration reports.
+- Export options in various formats such as PDF, CSV, etc.

+### Out-of-Scope Features

+#### Multi-language support for the dashboard interface

+- Refers to the inclusion of multiple language options in the dashboard interface.
+It allows users to view the dashboard in their preferred language and is especially beneficial for products with an international user base.

+#### Training modules or workshops for teams

+- Involves providing educational modules or workshops specifically tailored for teams.
+It helps users or team members understand how to effectively utilize the product or system.

+#### Focusing on cloud-based solutions rather than on-premises deployment

+- Suggests that the focus will not be on on-premises deployment but exclusively on cloud-based solutions.

 ** **

 ## 4. Solution Concept